 My Ph.D. combined social sciences with ecology and my passion for interdisciplinary research has become a key part of my work.
+I call myself an environmental sociologist

 I spend as much time as possible outdoors - in the mountains or on the sea.
 I love to bushwalk, dive, kayak and I also race keelboats.
 I am very creative and enjoy painting and printmaking.